-Though years and miles may wedge between two friends
+Though years and miles may wedge between two friends,

-And limit heartfelt thoughts to barren lines;
+Resigning heartfelt thoughts to quiet lines;

 The truest love such barriers transcend